 Applicants are required to document and report the beneficiaries of each proposed application activity.
-Once an applicant has identified the persons that will benefit from the proposed eligible activity, there are three (3) acceptable ways to document the total beneficiaries and number of LMI beneficiaries for each proposed application activity: HUD Census and American Community Survey based data, the completion of a TxCDBG approved survey, or a combination of the two.
+Once an applicant has identified the persons that will benefit from the proposed eligible activity, there are two (2) acceptable ways to document the total beneficiaries and number of LMI beneficiaries for each proposed application activity:

+- 1. HUD Census and American Community Survey based data (LMISD); or - 2.
+The completion of a TxCDBG approved survey.
+See Appendix I for additional information.